benkeeley/ChatBot-Assignment-3/README.md

 # Elon Musk Chat Bot

-##Updates for Ben Keeley's Individual Assignment
+## Updates for Ben Keeley's Individual Assignment
 Since Assignment 3 I have added features that make use of Wolfram API and Twitter API to improve the chatbot.
-- Implemented a WolframAlpha class to Query Wolfram Alpha for all received inputs
+- Implemented a Wolfram Alpha class that queries Wolfram Alpha for inputs.
 - Implemented a Twitter API class to retrieve information from Elon Musks twitter page.
-- Added responses where Elon bot directly references Elon's twitter
+- Added responses where the bot directly references Elon's twitter.
-- Added responses where Elon can answer questions based on Wolfram Alpha's obtained results
+- Added responses where the bot answers questions based on Wolfram Alpha's obtained results
 - Some extra topics dealing with twitter were added
 ## Updates for Assignment 3
 Since Assignment 2 we have added new features and also enhanced some quality of life features to our chatbot.